LandonPowell/Metanoia/README.md

 `Ctrl-L` - Focus on the URL bar, so you can begin typing a search query or website URL.

+Launching Metanoia through a terminal emulator will result in a prompt through which you can run JS by default, or with a few keystrokes, run searches, open urls, and eventually do many other tasks.

 ### Running in Wayland?
 Try `python browser.py -platform wayland`.

 ### Note : Metanoia supports HTTP as a fallback, but use of it instead of HTTPS will return a garrish popup error box.